Jack Suwinski Player Props: Pirates vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.93 team ERA that ranks 10th across all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.85).

-- The Guardians give up the fifth-fewest home runs in baseball (96 total, one per game).
+- Guardians pitchers combine to allow 97 home runs (one per game), the second-fewest in baseball.

-- Curry will start for the Guardians, his first of the season.
+- Civale (3-2) gets the starting nod for the Guardians in his 11th start of the season.
+He's put together a 2.65 ERA in 57 2/3 innings pitched, with 46 strikeouts.

-- The 24-year-old righty has 23 appearances out of the bullpen this season.
+- The right-hander last pitched on Saturday against the Texas Rangers, when he went five innings, allowing two earned runs while giving up five hits.

-- In 23 appearances this season, he has a 3.04 ERA and 6.1 strikeouts per nine innings, while opponents are hitting .246 against him.
+- The 28-year-old has amassed an ERA of 2.65, with 7.2 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.